 What a strange case.

-As I review all the correspondence between Regan and the condo representative, I’m really torn.
+As my advocacy team and I review all the correspondence between Regan and the condo representative, I’m really torn.
 Clearly, Regan didn’t get the accommodations she was expecting.
 But whatever happened during her rental, she also didn’t report it to the right person.
 That makes me wonder if I’m getting the entire story.

 At the same time, the condo owner’s actions make me suspicious.
 I believe Regan when she says the unit didn’t look right, and while I don’t have a problem with reputation management that is honest, the condo owner’s efforts seem more promotional.